 External Relations Branch

-- Asset: Bilingualism
+- Asset: bilingualism

 - Experience in volunteerism and community engagement

-- Experience in public speaking
+- Experience in youth engagement

-- Knowledge of Parks Canada’s places, mandate, corporate priorities and programs;
+- Knowledge of Parks Canada’s places, mandate, corporate priorities and programs

 - Knowledge of new technologies, media and social networks

-- Ability to use creative and innovative ways to engage youth both locally and beyond;
+- Ability to use creative and innovative ways to engage youth both locally and beyond

-- Ability to promote the mandate and experiences offered by Parks Canada;
+- Ability to promote the mandate and experiences offered by Parks Canada

-- Ability to communicate effectively, orally and in writing;
+- Ability to communicate effectively, orally and in writing

-- Ability to seek opportunities to establish new productive relationships;
+- Ability to seek opportunities to establish new productive relationships

-- Ability to manage time;
+- Ability to manage time

 - Interpersonal skills

-Conditions of employment
+Condition of employment

 - Be legally entitled to work in Canada.